 Lice are small insects or bugs that live on the human body.
 They are a grayish-brown in color and smaller than a sesame seed.
 The eggs of lice are called nits.
 Nits attach to hair strands.
 Nits can remain viable on clothing for about 1 month.
 Head lice can survive for about a week off of their human host.
 Lice are transmitted from person to person with close contact or by sharing personal items.
 Lice may crawl from host to host, but they do not hop, jump, or fly.

-The Iowa Department of Public Health suggests that weekly screenings at home provide the opportunity for prompt recognition and treatment of head lice.
-I recommend that you screen your child once a week and if you find live lice or nits, follow the health department’s treatment guidelines.
-Students should not be excluded from school because of lice.
+We do not do routine, random screenings for lice at school because “current evidence does not support classroom or school-wide screening as a method to stop head lice transmission “ (IDPH).
+The Iowa Department of Public Health suggests that weekly screenings at home provide the best opportunity for prompt recognition and treatment of head lice.
+These screenings take time (most resources say at least 15 minutes per child).
+I recommend that you screen your child at least once a week and if you find live lice or nits, follow the health department’s or your child’s healthcare provider’s treatment guidelines.
+If you need help with treatment or product, please don’t hesitate to contact me.
+If you’re having trouble with treatment failure, please contact your child’s healthcare provider to discuss other options.

 Feel free to contact Kathy Campbell with questions or concerns regarding this matter.
 You may reach Kathy by email at firstname.lastname@example.org.